CommunityToolkit/Aspire/.github/copilot-instructions.md

     -   If the integration is a hosting integration (starts with CommunityToolkit.Aspire.Hosting), extension methods should be placed in `Aspire.Hosting`.
     -   If the integration is a client integration (starts with CommunityToolkit.Aspire), extension methods should be placed in `Microsoft.Extensions.Hosting`.
     -   Use file-scoped namespaces.
--   All public methods require doc comments
+-   All public members require doc comments.
--   Prefer type declarations over `var`
+-   Prefer type declarations over `var` when the type isn't obvious.

 ## Sample hosting integration